lwjohnst86/blog/_posts/2015-02-01-Application-Specific-Lit-Review-Guide.md

 tags: [JabRef, Docear, references, literature review, literature search] ...

-# Contents: #
+## Contents: ##

 * [Brief guide](#brief-step-by-step-guide)
 * [Detailed guide](#detailed-step-by-step-guide)

 # Why write this guide? #

-What's the point in writing this blog/guide on doing a literature search (aka. lit reviews)?
+Why did I write this blog/guide on doing a literature search (aka. lit reviews)?
 The main reason I have for writing this guide is rather selfish...
-I want to externalize my memory of my own work flow for doing literature searches.
+I want to externalize my memory of my own workflow for doing literature searches.
 There are many detailed steps involved in preparing for the literature search, using the academic search engines, extracting the articles of interest, downloading the pdf, inputting them into the reference manager, cleaning the references up in the manager, and storing notes as I read through these articles.
 This is actually a lot more tedious and detailed than doing a "simple" literature search may seem...
 Especially if you want to be systematic about it.

 Initially, I had worked out (over many trials and errors) a workflow for doing lit reviews.
 But!
 I didn't write the workflow down (I